uGOsnow

 Zakopane is actually a great trip as part of a trip to Krakow.
 If you wanted to do a Christmas or New Year trip to Krakow, you could squeeze in a day or two on the snow as a bonus experience.

 Or, if you’re on a Krakow stag do during the winter, you could even factor in a couple of days skiing or snowboarding.
-And Zakopane is also a good spot for some stag do fun…
+And Zakopane is also a good spot for some hen and stag do fun…

 Share120Tweet75